pyca/cryptography/docs/hazmat/primitives/interfaces.rst

         The elliptic curve for this key.

-    .. attribute:: private_key

-        :type: int

-        The private key.

     .. attribute:: key_size

         :type: int

         The bit length of the curves base point.

-    .. attribute:: x

-        :type: int

-        The affine x component of the public point used for verifying.

-    .. attribute:: y

-        :type: int

-        The affine y component of the public point used for verifying.

     .. method:: public_key()